Islandora/documentation/docs/installation/manual/installing_composer_drush_and_drupal.md

 # Installing Composer, Drush, and Drupal

+!!! warning "Needs Maintenance"
+    The manual installation documentation is in need of attention.
+We are aware that some components no longer work as documented here.
+If you are interested in helping us improve the documentation, please see [Contributing](../../../contributing/CONTRIBUTING).

 ## In this section, we will install:

 - [Composer](https://getcomposer.org/) at its current latest version, the package manager that will allow us to install PHP applications
-- The Islandora fork of the composer installer from [drupal-composer/drupal-project](https://github.com/Islandora/drupal-project), which will install, among other things:
+- Either the [Islandora Starter Site](https://github.com/Islandora/islandora-starter-site/), or the [Drupal recommended-project](https://www.drupal.org/docs/develop/using-composer/starting-a-site-using-drupal-composer-project-templates#s-drupalrecommended-project), which will install, among other things:
     - [Drush 10](https://www.drush.org/) at its latest version, the command-line PHP application for running tasks in Drupal
     - [Drupal 9](https://www.drupal.org/) at its latest version, the content management system Islandora uses for content modelling and front-end display

-## Composer 2.x
+## Install Composer

-### Download and install Composer
+### Download and install Composer 2.x

 Composer provides PHP code that we can use to install it.
 After downloading and running the installer, we’re going to move the generated executable to a place in `$PATH`, removing its extension: